 In our life, we often face the need of learning something new.
 It can be to use in our jobs, to impress the person we love, simply for fun or as a new hobby.
 Whatever is the reason, we know it can be challenging to acquire this skill and it cannot be (yet) downloaded straight into our brain like in some nice movies.
 We still need to read books, follow classes, research, practice and be patient.
 Because the learning curve might be very slow… or not!

-Artur Margonari is passionate about Agile, which he applies daily in his personal life.
-He works as Agile Coach, Trainer and Facilitator at InspirationOwl Belgium and has more than 7 years of experience in practicing and helping organizations to be more Agile, to form powerful teams and to deliver great products and services.
+I'm passionate about Agile and I apply it daily in my personal life.
+I work as Agile Coach, Trainer and Facilitator at InspirationOwl Belgium and I have more than 7 years of experience in practicing and helping organizations to be more Agile, to form powerful teams and to deliver great products/services.

-His essence and way of life can be represented by Mahatma Gandhi’s saying: “The best way to find yourself is to lose yourself in the service of others.”
+Big part of my essence: “The best way to find yourself is to lose yourself in the service of others.”- Gandhi

 SSH connections reach the most sensitive systems in your infrastructure.
 Many organizations treat them with less login scrutiny than expense report applications.
 SSH should be integrated with SSO and other layers of security and logging without bogging down DevOps teams.

 Reusable components that focus on solving many mundane but difficult tasks like orchestrating source-to-container workflows, routing and managing traffic during deployment, autoscaling your workloads, or binding running services to eventing ecosystems, freeing developers to work on more interesting coding.